two-twentyseven/power-outages-analysis/README.md

 # Data Cleaning and Exploratory Data Analysis

 ## Data Cleaning
-1) Since we used most of our columns in our analysis, the only columns we needed to drop were "variables" and "POSTAL.CODE".
+1) Since we used most of our columns in our analysis, the only columns we needed to drop were `variables` and `POSTAL.CODE`.
 The former being a NaN column while the latter being redundant for the U.S. state column.

 2) We assigned OBS, which is the observation unique identifier, to the index.

 3) We also converted the start and end times to timestamp objects, but did not end up using them in our analysis.

-4) During our regression, we scanned all non-timestamp columns for a valid R2 coefficients while fully excluding missing values during the regression.
+4) During our regression, we scanned all non-timestamp columns for a valid R<sup>2</sup> coefficients while fully excluding missing values during the regression.

 5) Aside from the variables column, we did not explicitly remove missing values, due to the specificity of how we handled them depending on the later steps (such as our MAR and NMAR analyses).